 The Department of Veterans Affairs will only be notified of a failing grade (F) if the student stopped attending the class (as reported by the instructor) and an over payment may exist.

-Students who are receiving VA educational benefits must supply the CSI Office of Admissions and Records with all their military transcripts.
+Students who are receiving VA educational benefits must supply the CSI Office of the Registrar with all their military transcripts.
 Students must also supply official transcripts from other colleges they have attended.For information on how to acquire military transcripts, review the military transcripts section of the CSI Veterans Services webpage.

 Students may receive VA Benefits for a developmental course only if they have placement scores that place them into the developmental course.
 Student may not take a developmental course online if they wish to receive VA Benefits.
 They must instead take the course in person.